openstack-archive/qinling/doc/source/quick_start.rst

    .. end

-Now, you have defined your first function and invoked it.
+Now, you have defined your first Qinling function and have it invoked on-demand.
 Have fun with Qinling!